Archaeological excavations of Cumae

 The Cuman temple of Jupiter.
 Also called the upper terrace

-The Greek colony of Cumae
+The history of Cuma, a Greek colony

 Cumae was a city of the Campania region.
 It was a historical and cultural city of the ancient world.